 This page provides resources for schools about mental health support for students and staff impacted by an emergency, such as novel coronavirus, or natural disasters.

 Impact of an emergency or natural disaster on mental health

 Major incidents such as emergencies, including pandemics and natural disasters such as floods, earthquakes, fires or cyclones can be traumatic and stressful for children, young people and adults, with impacts on mental health and wellbeing.

 It is normal for children and young people to show sign of distress following such incidents.
-Common symptoms and signs include:
+Common reactions include:

 Mental health support